What is a Crypto Exchange? – Understanding Key Concepts

 Understanding the base currency and the quote currency is fundamental to cryptocurrency trading.
 The quote and base currencies are the two cryptocurrencies that make up a trading pair.
 When you buy or sell a currency, the base currency is the one you want to use, and the quote currency is the currency you use to trade.

 Bitcoin (BTC) is the base currency in the trading pair BTC/USD, and the US dollar (USD) is the quote currency.
-To purchase Bitcoin, you would need USD.
+To buy Bitcoin, you would need USD.
 Bitcoin’s value is expressed in terms of the amount of USD necessary to purchase one.
 On the other hand, when you sell Bitcoin, you are exchanging it for USD.
 This concept applies to whether you trade Bitcoin for Ethereum (BTC/ETH) or any other cryptocurrency combination.

 Cryptocurrency traders must understand the significance of different trading pairs.
 Here’s how to do it: